Standalone & CLI Overview

 Checking Available .NET Versions

-# check for mono already installed
+# check for dotnet already installed

-dotnet --list-sdks
+dotnet --list-runtimes

 Installation and Updates